Alabama

 When you’ve passed the test, the state of Alabama will send you a GED® certificate proving you’ve acquired the required knowledge, just like any high school graduate.

-The average time to prepare for the GED® is two to three months.
-Do you learn better in an in-person environment?
-That’s great!
-Find a GED® class near you.
-You’ll find a supportive community of students and teachers to help you succeed.
+Do you learn and test better in an in-person environment?
+That's gtreat!
+Attending classes in person allows you to connect face‑to‑face and discover a supportive community of students and teachers who are there to help you succeed.

 Once you get that important “green” score on the Alabama GED® practice test, you’re ready to take the exam!
-Discover how to get your GED® online in Alabama to begin your better future today.
+Discover how to get in Alabama to begin your better future today.

 Find testing centers and in-person classes near you for the next step in this exciting new journey.
 Better opportunities at work or school will soon follow.